 A common scenario for dRofus Users is that the Project is divided into multiple design models.

 dRofus can be used to efficiently manage information from multiple models by storing the data.
-The dRofus Plug-in uses the Model Name to ensure that:
+The dRofus Plug-in uses Model name to ensure that:

 The information is up to date in the right model